General Degree Requirements

 Commencement attendance information is required on the Application for Graduation form found in the Registrar's Office or at www.missouriwestern.edu/registrar/candidates.

-Pre-professional programs in specialized fields are offered for students who intend to enter a professional school after graduating with their bachelor’s degrees or to transfer to another university for the completion of their studies.
-Students choosing these programs should select a transfer institution early and should work closely with their academic advisor and counselor.
+Preprofessional is a category for students who intend to enter a professional school after graduating with their bachelor’s degrees or to transfer to another university for the completion of their studies.
+Students choosing preprofessional studies should select a transfer institution early and should work closely with their academic advisor.
 The following areas are those in which most students concerned with transfer programs express an interest: architecture, dentistry, engineering, journalism, law, medicine, optometry, pharmacy, physical therapy, veterinary medicine.
 These are not majors.
 They are officially recognized areas of academic interest.
 Identifying your pre-professional interest will enable your academic advisor to provide you with a wide range of support to realize your goals.

 Missouri Western State University participates in professional school programs that allow students to use credit from their professional school for credit at MWSU.
 The following guidelines must be followed: